Psychopaths, Girardian Theory & The 180 Rule

 Psychopaths Cross the Line

 Psychopaths lie pathologically.
 Dr. Scott Peck entitled his book on psychopaths, People of the Lie because lying is such a prominent trait of malignant narcissists.
-When they do tell the truth, their aim is to deceive you about something else.
-They tell stories so outrageous that you can’t doubt them because nobody would make these things up without being insane.
+When they do admit the truth, their aim is to deceive you about something else.
+Their stories are so outrageous that you can’t doubt them because nobody would make these things up without being insane.
 The truth, about what the psychopath really is capable of, is so offensive that you would never believe it, and so you don’t try.
 Hervey Cleckley, entitled his seminal book on psychopathy, The Mask of Sanity, because psychopaths present themselves to be perfectly sane, yet they seem to operate in a different reality.

 Confusion and Chaos: Blurring the Boundaries

 This is their modus operandi, to confuse and create chaos because in the end, they do have goals and there is a method to their madness.
 When a psychopath reverses the truth 180 degrees, they seem to switch places with their victim.
 Then, when the psychopath remembers how they offended their victim, it is the victim who offended him.
 The victim becomes the guilty party.
 In his mind, it is always the victim’s fault.
 The phrases, “he had it coming” and “she got what she deserved” are common psychopath expressions.
 Another reason psychopaths create chaos and problems, is so that they can be the one who provides the solution.
-Girardian Theorists might be familiar with this theme.
+Girardian theorists might be familiar with this theme.
 Girard writes, “…the double nature of all primitive divinities, the blending of beneficent and maleficent that characterizes all mythical figures who involve themselves in mortal affairs.”
-(Violence and The Sacred 265) Victims of domestic violence experience this in the trauma bond, when the psychopathic partner sabotages his victim’s life, it provides him the opportunity to “rescue” his victim, thus increasing her dependency on him.
+(Violence and The Sacred 265) Victims of domestic violence experience this in the trauma-bond, when the psychopathic partner sabotages his victim’s life, it provides him the opportunity to “rescue” his victim, thus increasing their dependency on him.